 There are at the moment fourteen provincial divisions of the High Court.
 The present fourteen provincial divisions of the High Court are situated in:

 Circuit Courts are also part of the High Court.
 They are sit at least twice a year, moving around to serve more rural areas.
 They can be contacted through the High Court.

-At present there also exist Labour Courts and Labour Appeal Courts.
 The Labour Courts have the same status as a High Court.
-The Labour Courts adjudicates matters relating to labour disputes between an employer and employee.
-It is mainly guided by the Labour Relations Act which deals with matters such as unfair labour practices for example dismissing an employee without giving notice.
-The Labour Court can order an employer or employee or union to stop committing an unfair labour practice.
-It can give jobs back to employees who have lost their jobs unfairly, and so on.
+They adjudicate matters relating to labour disputes between an employer and employee.
+It is mainly guided by the Labour Relations Act which deals with matters such as unfair labour practices.
 The Labour Appeal Court hears appeals against decisions in the Labour Court and this is the highest court for labour appeals.

 Previously there were three stand-alone Divorce Courts (Central, North Eastern and the Southern Divorce Court) which heard divorce related matters exclusively.
 These courts were integrated into the Regional Civil Jurisdiction by the Jurisdiction of Regional Courts Amendment Act, 2008 (Act 31 of 2008).
 There is now concurrent jurisdiction between with the 63 Regional seats and their relevant High Courts.
 This initiative facilitates greater access to courts to hear divorce matters and the parties can now choose the court that is closest to the area where they live to initiate divorce related matters.